 - Develop acceptance and self-compassion.

-The Benefits of Journaling For Mindfulness
+The Benefits of Gratitude and Mindfulness Journaling

 I am and always will be a work in progress.
 If I take my eye off the ball I quickly slip back into bad habits: life can become overwhelming and I tend to react by becoming anxious and stressed.